• Skip to primary navigation

 It's Traditional Southern food!
 Explore regional cuisines and find a new tradition of your own!

-• 1 pound Collard Greens - Greens that are firm and crisp with dark green leaves are the freshest.
+• Collard Greens - 1 pound of collard greens.
+Greens that are firm and crisp with dark green leaves are the freshest.

-• 4 slices Bacon - Look for a smoked option and cut it into chunks.
+• Bacon - 4 slices of bacon.
+Look for a smoked option and cut it into chunks.

-• 1 small Yellow Onion - Use a yellow or white onion and finely chop or mince it.
+• Yellow Onion - 1 small yellow onion.
+You can use a yellow or white onion and finely chop or mince it.

-• 2 tablespoons Apple Cider Vinegar - Vinegar adds some tang to balance out the saltiness of the dish.
+• Apple Cider Vinegar - 2 tablespoons of apple cider vinegar or an apple cider vinegar substitute.
+Vinegar adds some tang to balance out the saltiness of the dish.

-• 32 ounces Chicken Broth - This translates into 1 32-ounce carton or 4 cups.
+• Chicken Broth - 32 ounces of chicken broth.
+This translates into 1 32-ounce carton or 4 cups.

-• 1 tablespoon Garlic - Sauteing garlic releases a whole new level of flavor that will disperse throughout the dish.
+• Garlic - 1 tablespoon of minced garlic.
+Sauteing garlic releases a whole new level of flavor that will disperse throughout the dish.

-• 1 teaspoon Red Pepper Flakes - To taste, spice it up as much or as little as you want!
+• Red Pepper Flakes - 1 teaspoon of red pepper flakes, to taste.
+Spice it up as much or as little as you want!

-• ½ teaspoon each, Salt & Pepper - Season to taste at the very end.
+• Salt & Pepper - ½ teaspoon each, salt & pepper.
+Season to taste at the very end.

 1. Chop.
-Rinse 1 pound fresh collard greens in cool water and cut around the stems.
-Then, chop the leaves into 1 ½ to 2-inch squares, or desired size.
+Prepare your 1 pound (454 grams) of collard greens by rinsing them under cool water and then trimming the leaves away from the stems.
+Once trimmed, chop the collard green leaves into 1 ½ to 2-inch squares (or your desired size).

 2. Saute.
-Turn your Instant Pot on the saute setting and let it heat up.
-Cook 4 slices of bacon cut into chunks and 1 chopped yellow onion for about 5 minutes.
-Bacon should be beginning to crisp, and onions should be tender.
-Now, add 1 tablespoon minced garlic and saute for another 30 seconds.
+Heat your Instant Pot using the saute setting and cook the 4 slices of cut bacon and 1 chopped yellow onion (143 grams) until the bacon is beginning to crisp and the onions are tender - about 5 minutes.
+Add the 1 tablespoon (8 grams) of minced garlic and continue to saute for an additional 30 seconds.

-3. Add liquids and greens.
-Turn off the saute setting on your Instant Pot and add 2 tablespoons apple cider vinegar and 32 ounces chicken broth.
-Scrape any bits of bacon off the bottom of the pot with a spatula.
-After deglazing the pot, transfer your prepared collard greens to the pot and stir.
-Sprinkle in 1 teaspoon red pepper flakes and ½ teaspoon each of salt and pepper.
-Add more or less to taste.
+3. Add.
+Turn off the saute setting and pour in the 2 tablespoons (30 milliliters) of apple cider vinegar and 32 ounces (907 milliliters) of chicken broth.
+Use your spatula to scrape the brown bits of bacon off the bottom of the pot.
+Add in your collard greens and stir.
+Then, add 1 teaspoon (2 grams) of red pepper, and ½ teaspoon (3 grams) of each salt & pepper to taste.

 4. Pressure cook.
-Secure the lid of your Instant Pot, making sure the venting knob is in the sealed position.
-Cook the greens on high for 5 minutes using the manual function.
-It could take 10 to 15 minutes for the pressure to build.
+Seal the lid of your Instant Pot securely and make sure that the venting knob is in the sealed position.
+Use the manual function to cook the collard greens on high pressure for 5 minutes.
+It may take 10-15 minutes for the pressure to build.

 5. Pressure release.
-Using your pressure cooker’s manufacturer’s instruction manual, ease the pressure using the NPR (natural pressure release) for 20 minutes.
-After allowing it to vent, carefully quick-release any remaining steam.
-Then, release the lid.
+Following the manufacturer's instruction manual, release the pressure using the NPR (natural pressure release) for 20 minutes.
+Carefully quick-release any remaining steam after allowing the Instant Pot to vent, then carefully release the lid.

 6. Season and serve.
 Taste your creation and add more seasonings if needed.
 Serve while warm.

 Instant Pot collard greens make a tasty side for lunch, dinner, or even a Southern-themed brunch.
-I recommend serving it with slow cooker pulled pork and southern baked macaroni and cheese.
+I recommend serving them with instant pot pulled pork, southern baked macaroni and cheese, and my creamed corn cornbread.
 Enjoy!

 💭 Angela's Tips & Recipe Notes